6 Facilities Management Metrics To Track to Showcase Success

 Whether the push has come from the top, via the CFO, or from the field, facilities management is one of those functions that’s been moving aggressively to use data to improve business decisions, cut costs and improve performance.
-There are a number of operational metrics that facilities managers use to improve the quality of services they deliver.
-But more FMs are now working closely with their CFO to track, analyze and make decisions based on a number of key financial measures from their facilities management program.
+There are a number of operational metrics that facilities managers use to improve the quality of services and make smarter decisions.

 One metric that increases financial visibility for both FMs and CFOs is Actual Facilities Costs vs Budgets.
 While not as widely used as it should be, this metric is cited by more and more of our customers as one that’s had a positive impact on their businesses.

 This type of data shows how the repair & maintenance costs you’ve incurred compare to what’s been budgeted.
 Best practices make this data available on a monthly basis, as well as sorted by trade, region, category, location, etc. The more granular you can be with you costs, the more actionable the data will be in your analysis.

 Here’s an example detailing, per market, what’s been incurred, what’s been invoiced and what’s been budgeted, for a given time period.

 How CFOs and Facilities Managers Can Turn Metrics into Smarter Decisions